leangjia/blender_docs/manual/sculpt_paint/sculpting/tools/pose.rst

    Topology
       Sets the rotation origin automatically using the topology and shape of the mesh as a guide.
    Face Sets
-      Creates a pose segment per :ref:`Face Set <sculpting-editing-facesets>`, starting from the active Face Set.
+      Creates a pose segment per :ref:`Face Set <sculpting-editing-facesets>`, starting from the active face set.

 Pose Origin Offset
    Offset of the pose origin in relation to the brush radius.